Tuesday, October 04, 2016

 Where you will hang up a DIY indoor sensory swing will determine what kind of hardware you might need.
 For instance, you might need some of the following supplies:

 You might opt to hang your swings in a doorway like we did.
-The doorway pictured below is wider than most doorways, which allowed us to even fit a round platform swing with ease.
+The doorway pictured below is wider than most doorways, which allowed us to even fit a round platform/saucer swing with ease.

 To hang our swings, we just used some eye bolts and carabiner clips.
 Here's a look at our set up: